sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 * *Gather state during the test and assert against it afterwards*.
 Making assertions only at the end of the test makes failing tests less easy to be understood.
 Favour immediate failures.

-* *Testing using Mock Objects duplicates the code.* This might mnean that the code under test isn't doing very much.
+* *Testing using Mock Objects duplicates the code.* This might mean that the code under test isn't doing very much.
 Perhaps it should be treated as a policy object and tested in a larger cluster of objects.

 ## Test doubles at Google